tibs/old-proglang-syntaxes-talk/old-syntax-slides.too.long.rst

 https://rosettacode.org/wiki/Category:COBOL

 A more concise version that adheres to the minimum guidelines.
 Leading zeros are not suppressed.
-(OpenCOBOL - 1.1.0) - I believe this is COBOL 2002, hence the free format layout.
+(OpenCOBOL - 1.1.0)

 .. code:: cobol